microchimerism/MCLA/README.md

 ## Setup of the MCLA

-The setup of the MCLA involves two steps: using R scripts for preprocessing and then starting the MCLA in a Shiny Server environment.
+The setup of the MCLA involves two steps:
+- using R scripts for downloading and preprocessing the literature dataset and then
+- running the MCLA (online) in a Shiny Server environment.

 ### Downloading and Preprocessing the Literature Dataset